filestack/filestack-react/README.md

 > **optional** string.
 When using custom button, you can set className to style it.

 ## Versioning
-Filestack Python SDK follows the [Semantic Versioning](http://semver.org/).
+Filestack React follows the [Semantic Versioning](http://semver.org/).

 ## Issues
 If you have problems, please create a [Github Issue](https://github.com/filestack/filestack-react/issues).